 - Fourth Battle of Ypres - 26 September 1918Also known as the Spring Offensive and the Battle of the Lys, the Fourth Battle of Ypres was the Germans final attempt to break the Allied lines around Ypres.
 They did this as an attempt to defeat the Allies before the American troops arrived to aid th British and French soliders already fighting on the Western Front.

-Regarded as one of the most important British battlefields of WW1, Ypres saw more than 250,000 British and Commonwealth soldiers fall during the defence of Flanders Fields.
-On this tour we visit the key locations and sites around Ypres such as, Tyne Cot, the Menin Gate, Messines Ridge and Passchendaele.
+Regarded as one of the most important British battlefields of World War One, Ypres saw more than 250,000 British and Commonwealth soldiers fall during the defence of Flanders Fields.
+On this tour we visit the key locations and sites around Ypres such as, Tyne Cot, Messines Ridge and Passchendaele.
 It is also in Flanders where the legend of the Flanders poppy was born.
 The poppies were said to symbolise the fallen, as they grew, blood red in colour, on the disturbed battlefield grounds.

 - 3 nights hotel with continental breakfast

 - Convenient local joining points